yeslogic/prince-docs/docs/styling.md

 Prince supports footnotes using the [`float`](css-props.md#prop-float) property.
 If an element has the property `float: footnote` then it will be floated into the footnote area of the page and a reference will be placed in the text.

-This example shows some simple footnotes, the `.fn` class is used to create footnotes:
+This example shows some simple footnotes, the `.fn` className is used to create footnotes:

 Footnotes example

 ![Footnotes example.](assets/images/footnotes.png)

 ```css title="CSS"
     .fn {